cfinke/pyTiVo-Utilities/README.md

 pytivo_metadata.py
 ------------------

-When streaming videos to a TiVo with pyTivo, metadata files are used to supply metadata so the TiVo can show information like the movie description and the year it came out.  pytivo_metadata.py generates those files based on the filename of the video.
+When streaming videos to a TiVo with pyTivo, metadata files are used to supply metadata so the TiVo can show information like the movie description and the year it came out.  `pytivo_metadata.py` generates those files based on the filename of the video.

 Here's an example of a filename:

     The Family Man.m4v

-This is the movie "The Family Man," starring Nicolas Cage.  pytivo_metadata.py will query The Open Movie Database API for the movie "The Family Man" and save as much metadata as it can to the file
+This is the movie "The Family Man," starring Nicolas Cage.  `pytivo_metadata.py` will query The Open Movie Database API for the movie "The Family Man" and save as much metadata as it can to the file `The Family Man.m4v.txt`.
+Here's the metadata that `pytivo_metadata.py` generates:

-    The Family Man.m4v.txt

-Here's the metadata that pytivo_metadata.py generates:

     title : The Family Man
     vProgramGenre : Comedy